 Training, qualifications & experience

 I hold an Enhanced DBS check, and I’m a registered member of the British Association for Counselling and Psychotherapy, abiding to their code of ethics.
 My practice has also been informed by a counselling role at Childline, where I volunteered for a number of years.
 I refer to the Safeguarding and Child Protection definition as outlined by the NSPCC as my own guide within therapeutic work with children and young people: https://learning.nspcc.org.uk/safeguarding-child-protection/

-Primary and Secondary School: Offering weekly counselling sessions using talking, creative work and play to support pupils who are struggling with anxiety, lack of focus, low self-esteem, mood swings, family problems and other issues.
+Primary & Secondary School and Sixth Form: Offering weekly counselling sessions using talking, creative work and play to support pupils who are struggling with anxiety, lack of focus, low self-esteem, mood swings, family problems and other issues.

 Wandsworth Health Agency: My role is to bring support out of clinical settings to engage and provide emotional mental wellbeing to young people in partnership with NHS Trusts, Child and Adolescent Mental Health Services (CAMHS), local authorities and VCSE organisations.

 Latin America Women’s Right Service: Working at LAWRS has enabled me to offer individual counselling in Portuguese, my native language, to women aged 16 and above.
 This service offers a secure and confidential space to women who experienced trauma, domestic violence, and isolation, plus an opportunity to reflect on their personal experience and circumstances and understand their emotions.
 This can help them reconnect with their inner strengths, feel empowered and look forward to a better life for themselves and their families.